Variations for Some Painlev\'e Equations

-Finally, we test the Morales--Ramis theorem in all cases $P_{2}$ to $P_{5}$ where algebraic solutions are present, by showing how our results lead to a quick computation of the component of the identity of the differential Galois group for the first two variational equations.
-As expected there are no cases where this group is commutative. \footnote{MSC2010: 33E17, 34M55 {\it keywords}: Hamiltonian systems, variational equations, Painlev\'e equations, differential Galois groups}
+\Abstract{This paper first discusses irreducibility of a Painlev\'e equation $P$.
+We explain how the Painlev\'e property is helpful for the computation of special classical and algebraic solutions.
+As in a paper of Morales-Ruiz we associate an autonomous Hamiltonian $\mathbb{H}$ to a~Painlev\'e equation~$P$.
+Complete integrability of $\mathbb{H}$ is shown to imply that all solutions to~$P$ are classical (which includes algebraic), so in particular~$P$ is solvable by ``quadratures''.
+Next, we show that the variational equation of~$P$ at a given algebraic solution coincides with the normal variational equation of~$\mathbb{H}$ at the corresponding solution.
+Finally, we test the Morales-Ramis theorem in all cases $P_{2}$ to $P_{5}$ where algebraic solutions are present, by showing how our results lead to a quick computation of the component of the identity of the differential Galois group for the first two variational equations.
+As expected there are no cases where this group is commutative.}